TheBoredTeam/boring.notch/README.md

    ```

 3. **Build and Run**:
-    - Select your target device (MacBook Pro—you do have one, right?).
+    - Select your target device (MacBook—you do have one, right?).
     - Click the "Run" button or press `Cmd + R`.
 Watch the magic unfold!

 ## 🎸 Usage